wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/power-bi-effective-filters/includes/3-slicers.md

 For more information, see [Sync slicers across pages in Power BI reports](/power-bi/developer/visuals/enable-sync-slicers/?azure-portal=true).

 > [!IMPORTANT]
 > It might be tempting to think that slicers apply page-level filters because that's the default result.
-However, it's important to understand that a slicer is a visual that propagates filters to other visuals on the same page or (when synced) across other pages*.*
+However, it's important to understand that a slicer is a visual that propagates filters to other visuals on the same page or (when synced) across other pages.

 You can configure a slicer by using one or more fields from the same table or a hierarchy.
 When configured to use multiple fields or a hierarchy, the slicer presents an expandable tree structure of items.